Let’s run a quick test. Head to your favorite social platform. Facebook, Twitter, Instagram… any you like. Now, scroll down until you see a GIF.

 - In the top corner of your screen, select the “3 Dots” icon.
 A drop-down menu will appear.
 Hit the “Create GIF” option

 We hope you found our how to transform a video into a GIF guide useful.
-For more free video marketing tips, check out our social channels and subscribe to the Viddyoze blog.
-And if you want to see how we can help you out, head to our homepage now.
+For more free video marketing tips, check out these trending posts from around the Viddyoze blog: